-E. Other Possible Tax or Budget Legislation this Fall
+Other Possible Tax or Budget Legislation this Fall

-1. Funding for the Social Security Disability Insurance Program and Congress that the Social Security Disability Insurance (SSDI) program is expected to be insolvent by late 2016.
-In the absence of legislation, the trustees project that disability benefits to approximately nine million beneficiaries will be reduced by 19 percent next year.
+1. Funding for the Social Security Disability Insurance Program

+On July 22, 2015, the Social Security and Medicare trustees released their annual report on the financial condition of the Social Security and Medicare programs.
+The trustees' report served notice to the public and Congress that the Social Security Disability Insurance program is expected to be insolvent by late 2016.
+In the absence of legislation, the trustees project that disability benefits to approximately 9 million beneficiaries will be reduced by 19 percent next year.